 The addition of VO2 Max and aerobic training effect data further adds to this very affordable and very capable tracker that treads on the toes of its bigger, more expensive GPS-enabled competitors.

 9. Garmin Vivosmart 4: Best fitness tracker for post-workout recovery

 The Garmin Vivosmart 4 is a solid all-rounder for those who workout, but aren’t training seriously.
 Instead, it’ll monitor your heart rate, VO2 max to help you understand your current fitness levels, and can automatically track swimming, running, cycling and elliptical training too.
 It keeps tabs on other types of exercise too, but you’ll have to add those manually.

 It’s also got a number of smart health features, including stress-tracking, and a full body battery metric – essentially, this tells you how worn down you are.
 Not only does the Vivosmart 4 help your boost recovery after working out, it’s a really good indicator of your overall wellbeing too, especially combined with that stress tracking feature.

 The main drawback of the Vivosmart 4?
 The screen is on the small side, meaning that we’d recommend it for those who want fitness tracking smarts but prefer to look at stats in more depth via the Garmin Connect app.

-9. Honor Band 5: Ideal fitness tracker for swimmers
+10. Honor Band 5: Best fitness tracker for swimmers

 The Honor Band 5 is a super affordable health and fitness tracker that somehow manages to cram in a gorgeous AMOLED screen, despite that low price.
 You also get heart rate tracking and even SpO2 monitoring meaning this will calculate your blood oxygen saturation levels.
 You can track all sorts of sports, including swimming thanks to waterproofing, and can get sleep tracking metrics too.